Off-Narrative-Labs/Substrate-Seminar-april-2023/slides.md

 <img src="./nintendo-game-dex.png" class="fragment" style="height: 300px; position: absolute; left: 200px; top: 250px;" />

 Notes:

+The Runtime represents the application that a particular blockchain runs.

 Typically when you dive in to the runtime.
 This is where people start talking about FRAME and pallets.
 But FRAME is just one of many ways to write a runtime.
 In fact, you can write a runtime entirely from scratch.